sleeptoken/zettelkasten/Remote Thought/Router.md

 https://www.routerpasswords.com/

 Router will shield your devices from the internet
-It has an external and an internal IP address we communicate w internal IP adress (default gateway) to determine your external IP use whereismyip
+It has an external and an internal IP address we communicate w internal IP address (default gateway), to determine your external IP use `whereismyip`

 No one will be able to make a direct connection to my internal devices via the internet because of NAT(network address translation)
-Cause of NAT you would have to specifically configure within the router to forward traffic to a specific device on a specific port in order for internet devices to connect to your internal devices it is often call port forwarding or DMZ
+Cause of NAT you would have to specifically configure within the router to forward traffic to a specific device on a specific port in order for internet devices to connect to your internal devices it is often call [[Port Forwarding]] or DMZ

 When you make connections out of the router to the internet.
 The router will remember who you have connected to and allows them to send traffic back to you in response this is called maintaining state and will be configured by default